MattOates/BioInfo/README.md

 ```

-Using the BioInfo slang to seamlessly manipulate sequences in your code:
+Using the BioInfo slang to seamlessly manipulate sequences in your code.
+Anything within backticks or grave accents `` will be treated as FASTA sequence data and create an array of sequence objects:

 ```perl6
 use BioInfo;